ethyca/fidesops/docs/fidesops/docs/guides/manual_data.md

 In the following example, the Manual Dataset contains one `storage_unit` collection.  `email` is defined as the unit's [identity](datasets.md#field-members), which will then be used to retrieve the `box_id` in the storage unit.

 To add a Manual Dataset, first create a [Manual ConnectionConfig](database_connectors.md#example-6-manual-connectionconfig).
-The following Manual Dataset can then be added to the new ConnectionConfig:
+The following Manual Dataset can then be added to the new ConnectionConfig, with a PATCH to `{{host}}/connection/<manual_key>/dataset`:

 ```yaml
 dataset: